 Friday, February 9, 2018

-The Shelley & Donald Rubin Foundation is pleased to present The Schoolhouse and the Bus: Mobility, Pedagogy and Engagement, an exhibition pairing, for the first time, work by two leading artists of the social practice movement, Pablo Helguera and Suzanne Lacy.
-On view at The 8th Floor from February 9 through May 12, 2018, The Schoolhouse and the Bus highlights a touchstone work by each of the artists executed in the Americas but never shown in their entirety in the United States – Helguera’s School of Panamerican Unrest (2006) and Lacy’s Skin of Memory (1999), a collaboration with Pilar Riaño-Alcalá.
-Comprised of installation, collage, sculpture, ephemera, photography, video, as well as archival documentation, this exhibition serves to highlight overlapping themes in their works, which include immigration, pedagogy, violence, memory, and community organizing.
-The forthcoming publication The Schoolhouse and the Bus: Mobility, Pedagogy and Engagement, to be released later this spring, will feature interviews with the artists and key collaborators, as well as essays by Shannon Jackson, and the exhibition’s co-curators Elyse A. Gonzales and Sara Reisman.
+The Shelley & Donald Rubin Foundation presented The Schoolhouse and the Bus: Mobility, Pedagogy and Engagement, an exhibition that paired, for the first time, work by two leading artists of the social practice movement, Pablo Helguera and Suzanne Lacy.
+On view at The 8th Floor from February 9 through May 12, 2018, The Schoolhouse and the Bus highlighted a touchstone work by each of the artists executed in the Americas but never shown in their entirety in the United States - Helguera's School of Panamerican Unrest (2006) and Lacy's Skin of Memory (1999), a collaboration with Pilar Riaño-Alcalá.
+Comprised of installation, collage, sculpture, ephemera, photography, video, as well as archival documentation, this exhibition served to highlight overlapping themes in their works, which include immigration, pedagogy, violence, memory, and community organizing.
+The publication The Schoolhouse and the Bus: Mobility, Pedagogy and Engagement, was released December 2018 and features interviews with the artists and key collaborators, as well as essays by Shannon Jackson, and the exhibition's co-curators Elyse A. Gonzales and Sara Reisman.

 Lacy, based in Los Angeles, is among the first generation of artists who began making art founded on public participation, with the goal of empowerment or change in a community.
 Helguera, a Mexican artist based in New York City, represents the next generation of social practice artists influenced by Lacy’s works, writings, and teachings.
 This traveling exhibition was co-curated by Sara Reisman, Executive and Artistic Director of The 8th Floor/The Shelley & Donald Rubin Foundation, and Elyse A. Gonzales, Assistant Director/Curator of Exhibitions, Art Design & Architecture Museum at the University of California Santa Barbara.
 The first presentation of The Schoolhouse and the Bus at the AD&A Museum was part of Pacific Standard Time: LA/LA where it was an official participant in the Getty’s Pacific Standard Time initiative.